-I opened my folding desk (I love this thing; my sister gave it to me for Christmas and even though Luke can still raise his leg and hit the keys, it makes typing in bed more comfortable) and did not go back to sleep.
+I opened my folding desk (I love it; my sister gave me one for Christmas and even though Luke can still raise his leg and hit the keys, it makes typing in bed more comfortable) and did not go back to sleep.

 Two minutes later, my room was perfumed with the scent of coffee and I had a steaming cup of it on my nightstand.
 I opened my document and started to type.

 I also activated Focus for Chrome, which kept me from wasting time on Twitter.
 Even if I think I’m being good and focusing, it’s easy for me to open a new tab and get lost.
 Apps like this might be training wheels, but I need them for now.

 Instead of going back to sleep, I wrote about 500 words of my book, then got ready for work.
 I am a happy writer today!

 The challenge will be keeping this up for two weeks to form a new habit, but I am going to try.